 - Full stage

 Only proposals shortlisted by the SLC will be invited back as full proposals.
-Proposals must be submitted through the Je-S System by 16 January 2019 (to be confirmed).
+Proposals must be submitted through the Je-S System by 16 January 2019, 16:00.

 Full proposals will be assessed in two phases: